Progesterone Benefits for Men

 Why Men Need Progesterone

 In men, progesterone is produced in the adrenal glands and testes, and is a precursor to the steroid hormones and testosterone.
 Supplemental progesterone aids in the treatment of health concerns such as osteoporosis and prostatitis.
+The progesterone benefits for men are numerous but many men do not realize that they need progesterone.

 It should not be forgotten that men benefit from progesterone too.
 It is important to the functioning of the male counterpart of the uterus, called the prostate gland.
 The prostate gland can be affected by hormonal imbalance just as well as the uterus can.
 If men have low progesterone levels their estradiol levels can increase.
 This increase can lead to cancer of the prostate, just as it leads to breast and uterine cancer in women.
 Dr. John Lee spoke about how he found men with elevated PSA (Prostate Specific Antigen) levels having decreases of these levels when using progesterone cream daily.
 There were no progressions of their prostate lesions.
 Many men who were putting on the cream of their wives also reported that urinary frequency and urgency symptoms of prostate enlargement (BPH) had decreased.